kd2929/mdisk_bot/README.md

-# Doodstream/MDisk Uploader Bot 🔥
+# MDisk Uploader Bot 🔥

 Upload on Doodstream or Mdisk by Url, File and also by direct forward post from other channel...